hydroframe/ParFlow_Short_Course/Exercises/Little_Washita/README.md

 ___
 ### Exercise 2: Parking lot Test
-This will run a parkinglot test.
+This exercise will walk through a parking lot test for testing overland flow.

-1. Before you run the model walk through the script and answer the following:
+1. Before you run the model, walk through the run script `LW_Exercise2.tcl` and answer the following:
-- How many time steps will this run for?:
+  - How many time steps will this run for?
-- What is the hydraulic conductivity?:
+  - What is the hydraulic conductivity?
-- Is the subsurface homogeneous or heterogeneous?:
+  - Is the subsurface homogeneous or heterogeneous?
   - How hard is it going to rain?
-And for how long?:
+And for how long?
-- What are the boundary conditions of the model?:
+  - What are the boundary conditions of the model?

-Now you are ready to run theInitial Run:
+  - Where are the outputs going to be written to?

-1. Run the tcl script  LW_Exercise2.tcl
+1. Run the simulation: `tclsh LW_Exercise2.tcl`
+  - You should be able to see outputs being written to your new Exercise2 folder and you can also track the progress by looking at the  *.kinsol.log* file

 2. Look at the pressure file outputs in visit:
 ```
 •	File - Open